LiteObject/CUDA-Image-Processing-App/cuda-basics.md

 - **Shared Memory**: Fast but small, shared within a block
 - **Local Memory**: Private to each thread
 - **Constant Memory**: Read-only, cached for fast access

+### (Extra) Texture Memory
+Texture memory is a cached read-only memory optimized for 2D spatial locality.
+It can improve performance for image sampling, especially with non-linear access patterns (like rotations or scaling).
+In PyCUDA you can bind arrays to texture references.
+You can skip it until you need higher performance in image work.

 ## Basic CUDA Workflow with PyCUDA